 Once you consider these things, you should be able to narrow down your list to the marketplaces that might be right for you and your products.
 Then look at the fine print and choose the marketplaces whose fees you can afford, and whose regulations you can comply with.
 Make sure your products can compete and your target customers will be able to find you.

 It’s really not as complicated as it sounds.
-Putting in the time to make the right choice of marketplaces can make all the difference in your business’ bottom line.
+Putting in the time to make the right choice of marketplaces can make all the difference in your business’s bottom line.
+While mutichannel selling takes time and effort, there are ways to reduce that time and even save some money.
+Multichannel selling software makes it easy to list products across several marketplaces and manage your inventory.
+With hard work, determination, and a little help from automations, you too can own a successful multichannel ecommerce store.